 The potential applicant shall request a pre-application conference with the Administrator and pay the required fees, if any.
-With the request for a preapplication conference, the applicant shall provide to the Administrator a description of the character, location, and magnitude of the proposed development and any other available supporting materials, such as maps, drawings, or models.
-It is the applicant's responsibility to provide sufficiently detailed plans and descriptions of the proposed project.
+With the request for a pre-application conference, the applicant shall provide to the Administrator a description of the character, location, and magnitude of the proposed development and any other available supporting materials, such as maps, drawings, or models.
+It is the applicant's responsibility to provide sufficiently detailed plans and descriptions of the proposal for the Administrator to make informal recommendations regarding the proposed project.
 At the conference, the applicant, the Administrator or designee, and any other persons the Administrator deems appropriate to attend shall discuss the proposed development and the applicable requirements of this Land Use Code, based on the information provided by the applicant.
 The informal evaluation and comments provided by the Administrator at the conference are not binding upon the applicant or the Town but are intended to guide the applicant through the application and submittal process and advise the applicant in advance of issues that may be relevant to the respective board or commission.